npm/rfcs/accepted/0000-native-dependency-patching.md

 }
 ```

-When `npm patch-remove express@4.18.3` is invoked, the file is preserved because `4.18.2` still references it.
+When `npm patch rm express@4.18.3` is invoked, the file is preserved because `4.18.2` still references it.
 When the last reference is removed, the file is deleted.

 #### Workspaces